 These are the main ways I minimize distractions and maximize my productivity.
 Think about how you work, and whether any of these tools might be useful for you.
 Be honest.
 If something doesn’t fit your most productive workflow, it’s not necessary to force it in.
 However, if you haven’t found a productive workflow yet, one or more of these might be worth a try.
 Good luck!

-*I now use LatePoint, a self-hosted WordPress plugin, to manage my free and paid appointments with the same convenience of syncing to my Google Calendar.
+*I now use LatePoint, a self-hosted WordPress plugin, to manage my paid appointments with the same convenience of syncing to my Google Calendar.
+It’s beautiful and I love it.